9A-Ayush/curevia/README.md

-# 💖 Curevia --- Smart Health & Wellness App
+# 💖 Curevia --- Smart Health & Wellness App (Under Dev)

 > 🩺 **Curevia** is a next-generation **health & wellness super app**
 > that connects **patients, doctors, fitness, and lifestyle** under one